floydspace/serverless-esbuild/README.md

 - Supports `sls package`, `sls deploy`, `sls deploy function`, `sls invoke local`
 - Integrates with [`serverless-offline`](https://github.com/dherault/serverless-offline)

-_Note_: The default JavaScript syntax target is determined from serverless provider configuration otherwise set to [`node10`], so the final bundle will be supported by all [AWS Lambda Node.js runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
-If you still using an old lambda runtime and have to respect it you can play with esbuild `target` option, see [JavaScript syntax support](https://github.com/evanw/esbuild#javascript-syntax-support) for more details about syntax transform limitations.

 ## Table of Contents

 - [Install](#install)